 Models 2, 3 and 4 – Two Phases of Implementation

 The Bundled Payments for Care Improvement initiative includes two phases for Models 2, 3, and 4.
 Phase 1, also referred to as the “preparation” period, is the initial period of the initiative during which CMS and participants prepare for implementation and assumption of financial risk.
 Phase 1 participants transition to Phase 2, also referred to as the “risk-bearing” period, upon execution of an agreement with CMS.
 In BPCI an Awardee is the entity that assumes financial liability for the episode spending.
 Episode Initiators are health care providers that trigger BPCI episodes of care; they do not bear risk directly (unless they also serve as an Awardee) but participate in the model through an agreement with a BPCI Awardee.
 BPCI Episode Initiators include acute care hospitals, skilled nursing facilities, physician group practices, home health agencies, inpatient rehabilitation facilities, and long-term care hospitals that trigger an episode of care.

-As of July 1, 2015, the BPCI initiative has 2115 participants in Phase 2 comprised of 360 Awardees and 1755 Episode Initiators.
-The breakdown of participants by provider type is as follows: acute care hospitals (423), skilled nursing facilities (1071), physician group practices (441), home health agencies (101), inpatient rehabilitation facilities (9), and long-term care hospitals (1).
+As of July 1, 2016, the BPCI initiative has 1448 participants in Phase 2 comprised of 305 Awardees and 1143 Episode Initiators.
+The breakdown of participants by provider type is as follows: acute care hospitals (360), skilled nursing facilities (658), physician group practices (262), home health agencies (97), and inpatient rehabilitation facilities (9).
 Some Awardees are not initiating episodes in BPCI and therefore are not included in the breakdown of participants by provider type.

 Episodes of Care